audreythellman/hbwater_chla/rfu-calculation-vignette.md

     ## # ... with 7 variables: Flr_sample <chr>, value_rfu <dbl>, short_id <dbl>,
     ## #   SampleID <chr>, vol_Etoh <dbl>, run <chr>, Notes <chr>

-This will tell you if any of your samples are mislabeled
+This will tell you if any of your samples are mislabeled:

 ``` r
 chla[["rfu"]]$SampleID[which(chla[["rfu"]]$SampleID %notin% chla[["samplist"]]$SampleID)]